 Thomas Janssens is the managing partner of Freshfields’ Brussels office and local practice group leader for the antitrust, competition and trade group.
 He has been a partner since May 2005.

 Thomas specialises in EU and Belgian competition law with particular expertise in the telecommunications, media and technology (TMT), energy, consumer products and health-care sectors.
 He represents clients on the full range of antitrust matters including merger control, cartel investigations and abuse of dominance, with an emphasis on practice before the European Commission and national competition authorities in Europe and beyond.
 Thomas also represents clients before the European and national courts.

-He is recognised in his fields of expertise in a number of legal directories including Chambers Global, Chambers Europe, The Legal 500 and The International Who’s Who of Competition Lawyers & Economists.
+He is recognised in his fields of expertise in several legal directories including Chambers Global, Chambers Europe, The Legal 500 and Who’s Who Legal: Competition.

 Thomas was educated at the University of Leuven (Belgium) and Columbia Law School (USA), and was admitted to the Brussels Bar in 1995.
-He has spoken and published on a variety of EU competition law topics and is co-consulting editor of Global Competition Review’s Getting the Deal Through: Dominance, a guide to the regulation of dominant firm conduct in 39 jurisdictions worldwide, now in its ninth edition for 2013.
-He is also an officer in the antitrust committee of the International Bar Association (IBA).
-He is trilingual in English, Dutch and French.
+He has spoken and published on a variety of EU competition law topics and is co-consulting editor of Global Competition Review’s Getting the Deal Through: Dominance, a guide to the regulation of dominant firm conduct in 40 jurisdictions worldwide, now in its 12th edition for 2016.
+He is also vice chair of the antitrust committee of the International Bar Association (IBA) .
+Thomas is trilingual in English, Dutch and French.